fluencelabs/cli/docs/configs/hosts-properties-hosts-items.md

 ## peerIds

-a list of peer IDs to deploy on
+An array of peer IDs to deploy on

 `peerIds`